Coset Shaping: Constructions and Bounds: Simulation results

-All comparisons are given in terms of QAM modulation, as shaped QAM performance is typically studied in most technical papers.
-We compare the BP decoding BER performance for the $n=64800$-bit NB QC-LDPC codes used with unshaped and shaped 256-QAM with the same performance of both binary LDPC codes from the DVB-S2 standard used with 64-QAM shaped as in \cite{li2025coded} and binary LDPC codes from the ATSC standard used with unshaped 64-QAM.
-Parameters of the simulated communication scenarios are tabulated in Table~\ref{tab:NBLDPC}.
+In Fig.~\ref{smul_long}, we compare the BP decoding BER performance for the $n=64800$-bit NB QC-LDPC codes used with unshaped and shaped 256-QAM with the same performance of both binary LDPC codes from the DVB-S2 standard used with 64-QAM shaped as in \cite{li2025coded} and binary LDPC codes from the ATSC standard used with unshaped 64-QAM.
+The parameters of the simulated communication scenarios are tabulated in Table~\ref{tab:NBLDPC_scen}.
 Fifty iterations of BP decoding were simulated.
-For the NB QC-LDPC codes used with 256-QAM, in addition to the shaper proposed in this paper, an enumerative sphere shaper in \cite{gultekin2020probabilistic} was simulated.
-As can be seen from the simulation results, the coset shaping is slightly more efficient than the PAS shaper in \cite{gultekin2020probabilistic}, which mimics the discrete Gaussian distribution.
-The reason is that coset shaping is less prone to error propagation in the case of decoding errors.
+In the same figure, we present the ultimate SNR limit for 256-QAM signaling ($\textnormal{SNR}_\textnormal{limit}$) and the SNR limit for unshaped 256-QAM signaling ($\textnormal{SNR}_\textnormal{unif}$) used at ${\tilde R}_{\rm T}$=5.33 bpcu.